Music and Music Education

 This course offers an analysis of the structural and tonal materials of music, with emphasis on understanding music so that it can be performed or taught with better interpretation.
 Every fourth spring.

-Through theoretical analysis, recordings, original composition, philosophy and live performance, this course will present various compositional techniques of the 20th century.
+Through theoretical analysis, recordings, original composition, philosophy, and live performance, this course will present various compositional techniques of the twentieth century.
 Every fourth spring.

 |MUS 523 Conducting||3 SH|